hrvthzslt/personal-site/content/posts/setting-up-sxwm-on-ubuntu-server/index.md

 ## Display Server

 We will install **X11**, also known as the **X Window System**, which is a protocol and system that provides the basic framework for a graphical user interface for Unix-like operating systems.
 It is important to state that **Wayland** is another protocol, and most desktop environments are migrating to that.
-Both have their ups and downs; choosing **X11** is not a statement, it's just the dependency of the window manager we will use.
+Both have their ups and downs, choosing **X11** is not a statement, it's just the dependency of the window manager we will use.

 The easiest way to install it is to install **xinit**.
 Maybe you can guess what that is by the name, but from Wikipedia: